AutoActuary/case_insensitive_string_set/README.md

 # Case-insensitive string set

-A Python package providing a `set` class for case-insensitive strings.
+A Python package providing an ordered `set` class for case-insensitive strings.

 Useful for doing things like `foo in bar` where `bar` is a set of strings and you want the check to be case-insensitive, but also preserve the original casing of the strings in the set when iterating over it.

+Inside the `CaseInsensitiveStringSet` class, a dictionary is used to store the data, which means that insertion order is preserved in Python >= 3.7.

 ## Examples